Europe to tell G20 UK economy, banks are resilient despite Brexit

+* Norsat notifies Hytera of superior proposal from Privet Fund Management LLC

-CHENGDU, China Britain's vote to leave the European Union may dampen global growth, but European fundamentals are strong and the British economy and banking sector are resilient, European financial leaders will tell their counterparts from the biggest economies on Saturday.
+CHENGDU, China, July 23 Britain's vote to leave the European Union may dampen global growth, but European fundamentals are strong and the British economy and banking sector are resilient, European financial leaders will tell their counterparts from the biggest economies on Saturday.

 Finance ministers and central bank governors from 20 of the world's biggest economies (G20) are in talks this weekend to discuss global economic issues and Britain's decision to leave the 28-nation EU, dubbed Brexit, is high on the agenda.